tj-wolling/zsh-vim-mode/README.md

 bindkey -rpM viins '^[^['
 ```

-Pressing `<Esc><Esc>` will then switch to NORMAL mode with no delay.
+Pressing `<Esc><Esc>` will then switch to NORMAL mode with no delay,
+every time.

 #### Changing the command key

-One more option is to use `<Ctrl-D>` or `<Ctrl-O>` instead of `<Esc>` to
+One more option is to use another key, like`<Ctrl-D>`, to switch into NORMAL
-switch into NORMAL mode.
-Since there are no key bindings that start with
+mode.
+Since there are no key bindings that start with `<Ctrl-D>`, ZSH can
-`<Ctrl-D>`, for example, ZSH can immediately switch to NORMAL mode when this
+immediately switch to NORMAL mode when this key is hit.
+This plugin provides
-key is hit.
-This plugin provides a setting for this behavior:
+a setting for this behavior:

 ```
-# In .zshrc, before this plugin is loaded:
+# Add to .zshrc, before this plugin is loaded:
 # Use Control-D instead of Escape to switch to NORMAL mode
 VIM_MODE_VICMD_KEY='^D'
 ```